-Join Arthur Ulfeldt for an in-depth discussion in this video Explore reference type terminology, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Explore reference type terminology, part of Learning Clojure.

 - I've been spending a lot of time…talking about the wonders of programming…with mutable values and pure functions.…These are very nice.…They make programming simply more fun.…Though if you want a program to do anything…other than raising the ambient…temperature of the room,…then at some point you really do need…to do something that changes the…environment of the program.…Clojure offers four main data types…for working with state that changes over time.…And I would argue that it does a…better job of working with changing state…than even the programming languages…that emphasize changing state everywhere.…